OpenEvalProject/evals/manuscripts/elife-75419/v1/manuscript.md

 We determined significance of the heritability estimates using exact restricted likelihood ratio tests, following Supplementary Note 3 in Ziyatdinov et al., 2018, using the exactRLRT() function of the R package RLRsim (version 3.1–6; Scheipl et al., 2008).
 Correlation with cospeciation rates was calculated for taxa shared between studies using the Spearman’s correlation test.

-## Genome-wide association mapping
+### Genome-wide association mapping

 Prior to mapping, we inverse logistic transformed bacterial abundances using the inv.logit function from the R package gtools (version 3.9.2; Grieneisen et al., 2021).

-We performed association mapping in the R package lme4qtl (version 0.2.2; Ziyatdinov et al., 2018) with the following linear mixed model:yi=μ+aiXija+diXijd+Wu+e
+We performed association mapping in the R package lme4qtl (version 0.2.2; Ziyatdinov et al., 2018) with the following linear mixed model:

+$$
+y_{i}=\mu+a_{i}X_{ij}^{a}+d_{i}X_{ij}^{d}+Wu+e
+$$

-where yi is the phenotypic value of the jth individual; μ is the mean, Xija the additive and Xijd the dominance genotypic index values coded as for individual j at locus i. a and d indicate fixed additive and dominance effects, W indicates random effects mating pair and centred kinship matrix, plus residual error e.
+where $y_{i}$ is the phenotypic value of the jth individual; μ is the mean, $X_{ij}^{a}$ the additive and $X_{ij}^{d}$ the dominance genotypic index values coded as for individual j at locus i. a and d indicate fixed additive and dominance effects, W indicates random effects mating pair and centred kinship matrix, plus residual error e.
 For mapping, we used the centred GRM as the SNP effect size does not depend on its minor allele frequency.
 Moreover, the centred GRM typically provides better control for population structure in lower organisms and both GRMs perform equally in humans (Zhou and Stephens, 2012).

 We estimated additive and dominance effects separately because we expected to observe underdominance and overdominance in our hybrid mapping population, as well as additive effects, and aimed to estimate their relative importance.
-To model the additive effect (i.e. 1/2 distance between homozygous means), genotypes at each locus, i, were assigned additive index values (Xa ∈ 1, 0,–1) for AA, AB, BB, respectively, with A indicating the major allele and B the minor allele.
-To model dominance effects (i.e. heterozygote mean – midpoint of homozygote means), genotypes were assigned dominance index values (Xd ∈ 0, 1) for homozygotes and heterozygotes, respectively.
+To model the additive effect (i.e. 1/2 distance between homozygous means), genotypes at each locus, i, were assigned additive index values ($X^{a}$ ∈ 1, 0,–1) for AA, AB, BB, respectively, with A indicating the major allele and B the minor allele.
+To model dominance effects (i.e. heterozygote mean – midpoint of homozygote means), genotypes were assigned dominance index values ($X^{d}$ ∈ 0, 1) for homozygotes and heterozygotes, respectively.

 We included mating pair as a random effect to account for maternal effects and cage effects, as male litter mates are kept together in a cage after weaning.
 We included kinship coefficient as a random effect in the model to account for population and family structure.
 To avoid proximal contamination, we used a leave-one-chromosome-out approach, that is, when testing each single-SNP association we used a relatedness matrix omitting markers from the same chromosome (Parker et al., 2014).
 Hence, for testing SNPs on each chromosome, we calculated a centred relatedness matrix using SNPs from all other chromosomes with GEMMA (v0.98.1; Zhou and Stephens, 2012).
 We calculated p-values for single-SNP associations by comparing the full model to a null model excluding fixed effects.
 Code for performing the mapping is available at https://github.com/sdoms/mapping_scripts (copy archived at swh:1:rev:d085e7782e9ac85e264fc6b70a5058a53fd7e9fe, Doms, 2022).